vegantransistor/Rooting-the-Cradlepoint-IBR600/README.md

             EXTENDED_ARG         1 (256)
             POP_JUMP_IF_FALSE    L500 (to 500)
 ```
 We need to find the position of this `POP_JUMP_IF_FALSE` branch in the compiled python file and replace it with `POP_JUMP_IF_TRUE`.
-With following code we can print out the opcodes related to the assembly code above:
+With following instructions we can print out the opcodes related to the assembly code above:
 ```
 import opcode
 for op in ['LOAD_FAST', 'LOAD_ATTR', 'EXTENDED_ARG', 'POP_JUMP_IF_FALSE']: